-In a book entitled General Report of an Official Tour Through the New Settlements of the Province of Lower Canada, published in 1825, the Surveyor General of Lower Canada, Joseph Bouchette, indicated that, at that time, the population of Rawdon was 75% Irish.
-He also noted that 796 acres of land had been cleared, 546 of which were being cultivated, and that the settlers owned a total of 44 houses, 25 barns, 19 horses, 85 cows, 27 pigs and 7 sheep!
+In 1825, Joseph Bouchette, the Surveyor General of Lower Canada, published a report entitled “Official Tour Through the New Settlements of the Province of Lower Canada”.
+It stated the population of Rawdon was 75% Irish, that 796 acres of land had been cleared, of which 546 were cultivated, and the settlers owned 44 houses, 25 barns, 19 horses, 85 cows, 27 pigs and 7 sheep.

 From 1825 to 1832, Rawdon continued to develop and progress.
 New lands were cleared, new roads and bridges were built, and the population continued to grow.
 In 1832, surveyor Bouchette published a new document in which he once again referred to Rawdon.
-This text provides a better measure of the progression that the village experienced between the years 1825 and 1832.
+This text provides a better measure of the progression that the Township experienced between the years 1825 and 1832.
 Here is what he wrote:

 “The population is chiefly composed of emigrants from Ireland, and the settlements are in a state of tolerable advancement.
 The inhabitants derive much advantage from Mr. Dugas's excellent corn and saw-mills in lot 24 in the first range, whence the road winds into and traverses the interior of the township up to the 7th range.
 From the Manchester mills one mile s. (south) of Dugas's mills, the road…traversing…part of Rawdon…of which one-third is a footpath."